Minority stress: Criticism and limitations

 Most studies of minority stress are correlational.
 While these studies have the advantage of using large, national datasets to establish links between minority status, stressors, and health, they cannot demonstrate causality.
 That is, most of the existing research cannot prove that prejudice causes stress, which causes poor health outcomes among minority individuals, because correlation does not imply causation.
 One way to remedy this limitation is to employ experimental and longitudinal research designs to test the impact of social stressors on health.
 Indeed, several studies from the 2000s made use of these more stringent tests of minority stress.
 Additional studies are needed to confidently state that prejudice causes poor health for minority individuals.

 It is unclear whether different minority groups face different types of minority stress and different health outcomes following prejudice.
 Minority stress theory was originally developed to explain associations between social situations, stress, and health for LGB individuals.
 Still, researchers have used the same general theory to examine stress processes among African Americans, and findings have generally converged with those from LGB populations.
 Thus, it is possible that minority stress applies broadly to members of diverse minority groups.
 However, studies have yet to directly compare experiences, stress responses, and health outcomes among individuals from diverse minority groups.
 Systematic comparisons are necessary to clarify whether minority stress applies to all minority individuals broadly, or whether different models are required for different groups.

-J. Michael Bailey, best known for his research on sexual orientation, argues that the minority stress model deserves reconsideration since it fails to take temperament and genetics into account.
-Bailey argues that there is a biological component to increased stress among non-heterosexual populations, and says that "it would be a shame—most of all for gay men and lesbians whose mental health is at stake—if sociopolitical concerns prevented researchers from conscientious consideration of any reasonable hypothesis".
+J. Michael Bailey has argued that the minority stress model fails to take several confounders into account, including temperament and genetics.
+Bailey argues that there is a biological and temperamental component to increased stress among sexual minority populations, writing "it would be a shame—most of all for gay men and lesbians whose mental health is at stake—if sociopolitical concerns prevented researchers from conscientious consideration of any reasonable hypothesis".
+Meyer et al. published a critique of this argument.